Tai'an: Etymology

 Tai'an is named after Mount Tai.
 In Chinese, Tai (泰) means "significant".
 Thus, the name Tai'an is derived from the ancient saying: "If Mount Tai is stable (安 (ān)), then the four seas (the world) are safe."

 Early history

 Tai'an was home to the Dawenkou culture during the Neolithic era.
 During the Spring and Autumn period and the Warring States period, the region belonged to the states of Qi and Lu.
 The site of major historical and cultural significance in the area is Mount Tai.
 It attracted multiple emperors throughout the dynasties to visit, offer sacrifice to the heaven gods and pray for harvest.
 Confucius, Sima Qian, Cao Zhi, Li Bai, Du Fu and other litterateurs visited here and many great works were produced.
+Taoist temples such as Dai Temple were built here and became pilgrimage sites.

 Modern history

 In 1909, German colonials built Tai'an-Fu Railway Station along with the construction of Tianjin–Pukou railway (Tientsin–Pukow railway).
 On 10 November of the following year, the first train service passed through the station.

 On 1 May 1928, Chiang Kai-shek, the leader of KMT and nationalist revolutionary army, commanded the attack of Tai'an and occupied it the next day.

 In October 1937, exiled students from Peking, Tianjin and other major cities arrived in Tai'an seeking asylum after the north of Yellow river was occupied by the Japanese forces.

 On 24 December 1937, Japanese troops crossed the Yellow River, occupied Jinan on the next day, and bombed Tai'an.
 On the night of 31 December, the Japanese occupied Tai'an.
 Local resistants were assembled autonomously to fight against the occupation.